 Counselling Service - What can I expect from Counselling?

-What Can I Expect from Counselling?
+What Can I Expect from the Counselling & Personal Development Service?

 What is Counselling?